randomprecision/vault_test_environment/README.md

 ## Directory Contents

 `vault-replication-shamir` - sets up two consul and two vault nodes using shamir seal
+subdirectories:

-    `raft` - EXPERIMENTAL - sets up a 5 node raft cluster

-    `nginx` - EXPERIMENTAL - nginx load balancer VM with basic config.
-This probably won't work for you OOTB.
+  `raft` - EXPERIMENTAL - sets up a 5 node raft cluster `nginx` - EXPERIMENTAL - nginx load balancer VM with basic config.
+This probably won't work for you without some changes.

 `replication-vault-hsm` - sets up two consul nodes and two vault nodes using softHSM and autounseal

 ## Upcoming features

-- integrated (likely) temporary self-signed SSL certs w/ trust
+- integrated self-signed SSL certs w/ trust
-- getting vault_init python script to work properly and integrate it into the vagrants
+- getting `vault_init.py` script to work properly and integrate it into the vagrants
+- getting `nginx` working and complete integrating it into the `raft` vagrant

 ## Pre-req